pesama/konga-metadata/README.md

 						moment: 'enum', 			// when to launch the trigger (immediate, commit)
 						scope: 'enum', 				// the mode of the field (search, update, all)
 						type: 'enum', 				// type of the trigger (e.g. alert, confirm)
+						matchType: 'enum', 			// Type of the match (e.g. exact-match, regexp...)
 						parameters: [ 				// array of parameters for the trigger {
 								source: 'enum', 		// type of the parameter (e.g. label, $scope, value...)